bansallab/IDD_imbalance/README.md

-# Data and code for "The extent of gender and race/ethnicity imbalance in infectious disease dynamics research."
+# "Twenty years of infectious disease dynamics research: gender and race imbalances in publication and citation practices"

 This repository provides the source code for the following study: Juliana C Taube*, Alexes Merritt*, Shweta Bansal.
-"The extent of gender and race/ethnicity imbalance in infectious disease dynamics research."
-In press at Proceedings of the Royal Society: B. Anonymized data to reproduce the figures in the text are provided in compliance with our data-sharing agreement with Clarivate.
+"Twenty years of infectious disease dynamics research: gender and race imbalances in publication and citation practices."
+In press at Proceedings of the Royal Society: B.

+Anonymized data to reproduce the figures in the text are provided in compliance with our data-sharing agreement with Clarivate.

+The recommended Vancouver citation for this repository is:
+Juliana C Taube*, Alexes Merritt*.
+Github.
+2025.
+Twenty years of infectious disease dynamics research: gender and race imbalances in publication and citation practices.
+Available from: https://github.com/bansallab/IDD_imbalance

 ## Data (`coreidd/`)